 Today’s regulatory requirements such as HIPAA, PCI-DSS, GDPR, and others are extremely important compliance regulations whose purpose is to protect customer data.

-Making sure your organization is aligned with regulatory framework guidelines is a powerful benefit of performing a cybersecurity risk assessment and securing your data from breach and other cybersecurity events.
-In fact, most of the major compliance regulation frameworks require regularly performing risk assessments and other security related activities to keep customer data protected.
+Making sure your organization is aligned with regulatory framework guidelines is a powerful benefit of performing a cybersecurity risk assessment and securing your data from breaches and other cybersecurity events.
+In fact, most of the major compliance regulation frameworks require regularly performing risk assessments and other security-related activities to keep customer data protected.